jpcmf/Olist-Crie-sua-conta/README.md

 Create a new account page to Olist with password validation

 ## What I learn?
-First time using Bootstrap 4 (with imports) and create 3 steps password validation and match
+First time using Bootstrap 4 (with imports) and create 3 steps password validation and match with jQuery

 ## Development tools
 **Bootstrap 4** and **jQuery**